Rigid Surface Operator and Symbol Invariant of Partitions: Mismatch of the between dual theories

 Similarly, we can propose an algorithm $OE$ to get $C_n$ rigid semisimple surface operators from that of the $B_n$ theory as follows

-And we have the similar conclusion to the $B_n$ case that the number of rigid $C_n$ surface operators is more than that of the $B_n$ surface operators for certain symbol.
+And we come to the conclusion that the number of rigid $C_n$ surface operators is more than that of the $B_n$ surface operators for certain symbol invariant.
 We denote them as the $IIB$ type problematic surface operators.